yucicheung/AdaptiveReconNet/README.md

 - Modify the `flags` part defined in file `main.py` as below.
   - Change the "stride" entry  from 33 to 14 .
   - Change the "is_train" entry from False to True.
-  - Modify the "epoch" and "batch_size" if you need.
+  - Modify the "epoch","batch_size" and "measurement_rate" if you need.

 - Run the `main.py` to start training.